pyrevitlabs/pyRevit/README.md

-# pyRevit for Autodesk RevitÂ®
+# pyRevit for Autodesk Revit®

 [Browse to pyRevit blog to learn more and download the installation.](http://eirannejad.github.io/pyRevit/)